Updated: Mar 24

 Buying rap beats online is quickly growing and it’s great to use the internet to bring talented producers and artists from different parts of the world together.
 However, like with any game, there are some players who do things right, and others who don’t.
 We’ve therefore compiled this simple list of tips for buying rap beats online in order to help aspiring artists out there pick the right website/producers to work with.

-We now have six years experience selling rap beats online through our website, www.icefromsxmbeats.com and we hope that these tips will be useful to you!
+We now have six years of experience selling rap beats online through our website, www.icefromsxmbeats.com and we hope that these tips will be useful to you!

 1. Music Licenses – Understand them